peterxing/exo/PLATFORMS.md

 ## Tier 3 support - minimal support and testing, but no theoretical reason it shouldnt work

+- Windows 11 (CPU control plane only; model execution not yet enabled)
 # Planned

 ## Tier 1